DimaD0nts0v/Karpov.Courses_projects/README.md

 **A short description of the projects:**
 - Python folder: here you can see the first steps in analytics: working with pandas, APIs and visualization libraries
 - ETL folder: there is an example of working with ETL
-- Statistics folder: there are testing hypotheses and working with the scipy and numpy libraries
+- Statistics folder: there are testing hypotheses and working with the scipy, statsmodels and pingouin libraries

 The repository will be updated as the course progresses.